loucadufault/louca_dufault_test/Question_C/README.md

 ### Intention
 The intention of admin is to maintain the GeoLRUCache by reviewing proxy servers that may have experienced network failures or crashes, or to load balance the network of proxy servers by adding another proxy server to alleviate the load of the most stressed proxy server.
 ### Precondition
-An origin server exists with at least one reference to a proxy server
+An origin server exists with at least one reference to a proxy server.
 ### Main Scenario
 Admin accesses the runtime environment of the origin server.